EnergySystemsModellingLab/MUSE_OS/docs/inputs/commodities.rst

    represents the lower heating value of an energy commodity

 Unit
-   is the unit used as a basis for all the input data More specifically the model allows a totally flexible way of defining the commodities CommodityName is currently the only column used internally as it defines the names of commodities and needs to be used consistently across all the input data files.
+   is the unit used as a basis for all the input data.
+More specifically the model allows a totally flexible way of defining the commodities.
+CommodityName is currently the only column used internally as it defines the names of commodities and needs to be used consistently across all the input data files.
 The remaining columns of the file are only relevant for the user internal reference for the original sets of